fafonse/CSVault/Web Dev/CSS Tags.md

 - `margin: [size];` - set margin
 - There's also side specific variations:
 	- `margin-right`, `margin-left`, `margin-up`, `margin-down`
+### Padding
+Your primary way of forcing elements closer together (not margin).
+Also use to increase the "button" size of clickable links.
+Great for mobile accessibility.
+- `padding: [size];` - set padding
+- There's also side specific variations:
+	- `padding-right`, `padding-left`, `padding-up`, `padding-down`
+### Color
+Sets the color of the text/element selected.
+- `color: [color]` - set color
+- You can input basically any form of color, there's even a couple built-ins that you can use with just a name
 ### Gap
 Sets gaps between elements in a box/container, does NOT include the border.
 Use margin for that instead.
 - `gap: [size]` - set gap